-Here are a few quick pointers to get you started – please don’t be put off by the amount of information – once you’ve worked through it once it really is quite simple.
+Here are a few quick pointers to get you started – please don’t be put off by the amount of information – once you’ve worked through the first time it really is quite simple.
 Click on the link below to jump to that section:

-First off the technical bit – Theatre Bubble is powered by Word Press – a really simple to use content management and publishing platform.
-If you’ve never used wordpress here’s a guide – http://codex.wordpress.org/Writing_Posts – or there are plenty of you tube tutorials available if you search ‘word press post blog‘.
+Theatre Bubble is powered by Word Press – a really simple to use content management and publishing platform.
+If you’ve never used wordpress here’s a guide – https://wordpress.org/support/article/writing-posts/ – or there are plenty of you tube tutorials available if you search ‘word press post blog‘.
 And if all else fails please don’t hesitate to drop us an email and we’ll be able to help.

 General Style Guide